mayermakes/Resolve_transcoder/README.md

-navigate to the folder that contains the footage you want to convert. either in terminal or GUI (+ rightclick open terminal) type command : resolvemp4
+navigate to the folder that contains the footage you want to convert. either in terminal or GUI (+ rightclick open terminal) type command :

+resolvemp4
+resolveMp4
+resolvemov
+resolveMOV

+depending on the filetype you want to convert.

 this creates a folder named transcoded and converts all .mp4 files in the current directory into usable .mov and puts them in that folder.